cechrist/cardoon/doc/analysis.rst

 AC Formulation
 --------------

 Here :math:`X(f)` is the nodal vector in frequency domain.
-The incremental conductances and capacitances are given by :math:`di/dx` and :math:`dq/dx`, respectively.
+A DC operating point analysis is performed first to obtain the incremental conductances and capacitances given by :math:`di/dx` and :math:`dq/dx`, respectively.
 The analysis solves for :math:`X(f)` for all requested frequencies using the following equation:

 .. math::